jinuue/FLIPTACTOE/README.md

 ## Overview

-**Flip Tac Toe!** is an interactive browser-based game that combines the classic Tic Tac Toe game with a card-flipping mechanic.
-The game features randomly shuffled symbols on cards, sound effects, and a moving background with floating symbols to enhance the gaming experience.
+**Flip Tac Toe!: Fortuity** is an interactive browser-based game that combines the classic Tic Tac Toe mechanics with an innovative card-flipping twist.
+In this game, players engage with randomly shuffled symbols on cards, and the experience is enhanced by sound effects and a moving background filled with floating symbols.
+The game embraces the element of chance and surprise, making each match unique and emphasizing the fortuitous nature of every flip.
+Whether you're strategizing your next move or reveling in the unpredictability of the game, Flip Tac Toe! promises a fresh and exciting take on a timeless classic.

 ## Features